-PPHS 100 - Foundations of Medicine is a one-credit hour lecture-based course designed especially for first year students to provide them with an overview of the pre-professional studies, the preparation for professional health school admission and the medical profession.
+PPHS 1000 - Foundations of Medicine is a one-credit hour lecture-based course designed especially for first year students to provide them with an overview of the pre-professional studies, the preparation for professional health school admission and the medical profession.
 Throughout the course, the class will explore a continual self-evaluation of personal motivation to enter into the health profession, medical school admission requirements and procedures, the academic coursework at both the undergraduate and professional school levels, the residency training of the physician, the typical routines of a medical practice and other issues affecting the training of a medical doctor.
 This course is offered in the spring semester.

-PPHS 102 - Introduction to the Helping Professions is a two-credit hour course for students who are exploring options outside of the practice of medicine.
+PPHS 1020 - Introduction to the Helping Professions is a two-credit hour course for students who are exploring options outside of the practice of medicine.
 Various helping professions are examined in depth, among those covered include: athletic training, clinical laboratory science, communication science and disorders, nursing, nutrition and dietetics, occupational science, physical therapy, physicians assistant, psychology, public health, radiation therapy, counseling and social work.
 Faculty members and other professionals are invited to the class to provide an opportunity for students to gain a greater understanding of their specialties.
 This course is offered in the spring semester.

-**PPHS 201- Introduction to Medical Research Lab allows students to work under the auspices of a primary investigator and participate in a clinical research project.
+PPHS 2010- Introduction to Medical Research Lab is a two-credit course that allows students to work under the auspices of a primary investigator and participate in a clinical research project.
 The project may include, and is not limited to, retrospective chart reviews, case reports, and prospective clinical trials.
 Or, as the case may be, students will assimilate data and background research for case studies, which may be submitted for publication in a recognized, medical peer reviewed journal.
 Expected commitment is 4 hours per week, times will be flexible.
 The lab will typically be offered in the spring and fall semesters.
 Students must have completed PPHS 200, Introduction to Medical Research class prior to enrolling in this lab.
 Click here for application

-**PPHS 210 - Geriatric Medicine Internship is a three-credit hour course which consists of three parts: a companion and volunteer program, medical rounds and a classroom component.
+**HCE 4240 - Geriatric Medicine Internship is a three-credit hour course which consists of three parts: a companion and volunteer program, medical rounds and a classroom component.
 The criteria for participating in the Geriatric Medicine Internship are as follows: must be participating in the pre-health, physical therapy or social work programs and curricula, must be in or have completed second full year of study, must have a 3.0 overall and math/science GPA, and must have some shadowing or volunteer experience in a clinical setting.
 This course is offered in the spring and fall semesters.
 Click here for application

-**PPHS 393 - Introduction to Medical School is a new one credit hour course designed to introduce undergraduate students who have been accepted or anticipate being accepted to medical school in the fall semester, to concepts which will assist them in their transition to medical school.
+**PPHS 3930 - Introduction to Medical School is a two-credit hour course designed to introduce undergraduate students who have been accepted or anticipate being accepted to medical school in the fall semester, to concepts which will assist them in their transition to medical school.
 Students will gain insight into what it takes to succeed as a first year medical student through lectures, open discussions, and guest speakers.
 These future medical students will gain the knowledge, skills and tools which help with their transition into medical school.
 Students must have completed the pre-medical curriculum, be in their final year of study, and have a math/science and cumulative GPA of 3.0 to apply.
 This class is offered in the spring semester.
+Click here for application

-**INTN 480-01 - The Center for Advanced Dental Education (CADE) Internship is a 60-hour internship available for pre-dental students.
+**INTN 4910-01 - The Center for Advanced Dental Education (CADE) Internship is a 60-hour internship available for pre-dental students.
 The criteria for starting an Internship are as follows: must be declared pre-health with an interest in pre-dental, must be in or have completed introductory biology and chemistry courses, and must have a 3.0 overall and science GPA.
 This one credit hour internship is offered in the summer, fall and spring semesters.
 Click here for application

 Verhaegen Hall Room 105 * 3634 Lindell * St. Louis, MO 63108 * 314-977-2840